ollieellis/CPU_emulator/test/README.md

-THE MIPS PARSER LISCENCE IS IN THE LISCENCE FILE IN test/mips-parser
+THE MIPS PARSER LISCENCE IS IN THE LISCENCE FILE IN test/mips-parser.
+The project can be found here: https://github.com/olly-larkin/mips-parser

 Tests are written in assembly and stored in txt files in test/mips_assembly